kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.9.7 - March 2, 2024 =
+= 4.10 - March 16, 2024 =
+* Changed browser-thumbnail upload process to use blobs instead of data URLs and switched to wp_handle_upload instead of custom process.
+No longer using base64_decode() on the server.
+* Added custom hooks related to thumbnail generation.
 * Restored Freemius SDK after accidentally disabling it in 4.9.6.
-* Added custom hooks related to thumbnail generation.
+* Changed audio codec for VP8/VP9 encoding from libvorbis to libopus.
+* Updated FFMPEG status checking to account for log output changes in FFMPEG version 6.1
+* Fixed errors when FFMPEG "Encode quality control method" was set to Average Bit Rate.

 = 4.9.6 - February 26, 2024 =
 * Fixed uninstall routine for more complete cleanup when deleting the plugin.